T4m/FOSMessageBundle/Resources/doc/00-index.md

 }
 ```

-#### Step 3b : Message and Thread entities
+#### Step 3b: Message and Thread entities

-FOSMessageBundle has multiple models that must be implemented by you in an application
+FOSMessageBundle has multiple models that must be implemented in your application.
-bundle (that may or may not be a child of FOSMessageBundle).

 As for the moment only Doctrine ORM is supported, we only provide example for it.
 Stay tuned, other integrations will come soon!